Indiana attorney general drops suit over privacy of Ohio girl who traveled for abortion

 It was far short of the medical license suspension Rokita’s office sought, and IU Health’s own internal investigation found that Bernard did not violate privacy laws.

-The Indiana Supreme Court, meanwhile, reprimanded Rokita and fined him $250 for making statements about Bernard that violated rules of professional conduct for attorneys.
+The Indiana Supreme Court, meanwhile, reprimanded Rokita and ordered him to pay $250 in court costs after he admitted making statements about Bernard that violated rules of professional conduct for attorneys.